Flint water decision shows legal complexities of disaster

 Experts questioned if the most serious charge of involuntary manslaughter - which four of the eight defendants were facing - will be revived.

-Criminal defense lawyer Neil Rockind, who is not involved in the cases, said it was a “stretch” to try to show that high-level officials such as former Michigan Health Director Nick Lyon, through “gross negligence,” directly caused two Legionnaires deaths by not warning the public of an outbreak in a timely fashion.
+Criminal defense lawyer Neil Rockind, who is not involved in the cases, said it was a “stretch” to try to show that high-level officials such as former Michigan Health Director Nick Lyon through “gross negligence” directly caused two Legionnaires deaths by not warning the public of an outbreak in a timely fashion.

 “That’s a very tough allegation to prove,” he said.
 “This just wasn’t a case that was simple for the state to lay out, because the theories were so complex.”
 Lyon’s attorneys contend he had no “legal duty” to inform the public and that the medical community was told of the outbreak earlier.